-We often find ourselves in conversations with senior marketers and leadership of industrial and professional service companies considering taking the plunge into inbound marketing.
-These are people who accept the basic premise of inbound but are struggling as they try to imagine successfully implementing and sustaining an effort that might seem too ambitious for the capabilities their internal team’s capabilities.
+We often find ourselves in conversations with senior marketers and leadership teams of industrial and supply chain companies considering taking the plunge into inbound marketing.
+These are people who accept the basic premise of inbound but are struggling to envision successfully implementing an effort that might seem too ambitious for their internal team’s capabilities.

 Then, dig a layer deeper to the people within those companies who are decision-makers or key influencers: job titles, functional areas, responsibilities, and most importantly their needs and pain points.
-Because if you can define your target with that level of detail, you're 70% of the way to a completed persona, turning the description of your target into a living, breathing prototype of the perfect customer.
+If you can define your target with that level of detail, you're 70% of the way to a completed persona, turning the description of your target into a “living” prototype of the perfect customer.

 Do you know what's your best source of traffic?
 Where are the highest quality referrals coming from?
 What blog topics and headlines seem to get the most click throughs?
 Which landing pages have the highest conversion rates?
 Answering these questions as fast as data is available means you can increase the velocity of your inbound marketing and business results.

 Inbound marketing provides a rich assortment of real-time data every day that details what's working, what's not, and what could be adjusted to improve performance and results.

 Now that your business growth initiatives are clearly defined, a leads management strategy in place, and your sales and marketing teams aligned, you’re ready to identify the team members and capabilities that will be key to achieving your inbound goals.

 These are the distinct skill areas needed within your inbound marketing team structure: